Texas troopers told to push back migrants into Rio Grande River and ordered not to give water amid soaring temperatures, report says

 He added that the department is in "close communication with Mexican Federal Immigration, state police, media, and NGOs across the river in Mexico to help with messaging to stop and stem the flow of migrants."

-This message also included an e-mail from DPS Director Steven McCraw with photo attachments of injuries sustained by wires along the Rio Grande River.
-There were seven incidents where migrants needed medical attention, according to the e-mail.
+This message also included an email from DPS Director Steven McCraw with photo attachments of injuries sustained by wires along the Rio Grande.
+There were seven incidents where migrants needed medical attention, according to the email.

 "The purpose of the wire is to deter smuggling between the ports of entry and not to injure migrants," McCraw wrote.